Picture

 This case study deep-dives into Milestone 1: establishing the platform's core modeling foundation.

-From Flow to Feature
+Architecting the Solution - From Flow to Feature

-To translate that flow into a reality, I defined four core functional areas designed to address the specific goals of each workflow segment.
+From the journey map, I defined four core functional areas designed to address the specific goals of each workflow segment.

 Execution: "Density is a Feature"